Anorectal fistulas are common among people who have an anorectal abscess, Crohn disease, or tuberculosis.

 Previously, the only effective treatment was surgery to open the fistula (fistulotomy).
 During surgery, sometimes the sphincter is partially cut.
 If too much of the sphincter is cut, the person may have difficulty controlling bowel movements.
 Newer surgical procedures use advancement flaps (flaps are stretched over the opening of the fistula) or other procedures to close the internal opening of the fistula.
 Biologic plugs and fibrin glue instillations are alternatives to fistulotomy.

 If the person has diarrhea or Crohn disease, which may delay wound healing, surgery usually is not done.
-Drug treatment for Crohn disease (see Crohn Disease : Treatment) can help a fistula close.
+Drugs used to treat Crohn disease can help a fistula close.